guildxyz/guild-pin-contract/docs/DESIGN.md

 ### Verify on a centralized server (proposed)

-The server runs either a separate service or it's a part of Guild's [core](https://github.com/agoraxyz/guild-backend).
+The server-side code is a part of Guild's [core](https://github.com/agoraxyz/guild-backend).
+Later, we may consider moving it to a separate service, but it does not seem necessary at the time of writing.

 #### Flow